Akil Baddoo Player Props: Tigers vs. Twins

 Akil Baddoo At The Plate

-- Baddoo has driven home a run in 15 games this year (21.7%), including more than one RBI in 5.8% of his games and producing three or more of his team's runs on three occasions..
+- In 21.4% of his games this year, Baddoo has driven in at least one run.
+In four of those games (5.7%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.

-- He has scored at least once 23 times this year (33.3%), including one multi-run game.
+- He has scored at least once 23 times this season (32.9%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.